blackholeinfiverse116-ship-it/nicai-validation-layer/REVIEW_PACKET.md

 # 8. TANTRA Compliance (Mandatory)

-NICAI does NOT take decisions.
+NICAI does NOT execute decisions.

 Allowed outputs: